Cliché: Without data, there can be no data science.

-While learning data science, we mostly use public data sets, or by scraping data off the web.
-But in ML-assisted products, most of the data is generated by and collected through business applications.
+While learning data science, we mostly use public data sets or scrape data off the web.
+But in ML-assisted products, most of the data is generated and collected through business applications.

 The first step in any data pipeline is instrumenting your application to: